 With the addition of increased secretion of dopamine that causes the blissful euphoria (which you should already find familiar), THC leads to some pretty heightened levels of ingenuity and imagination.

-These two factors inspire and generate new ideas that would we could consider unimaginable otherwise, because the chemistry and the way the brain operates while high are just so different from the normal state your mind is usually in.
+These two factors inspire and generate new ideas that would we could consider unimaginable otherwise because the chemistry and the way the brain operates while high is just so different from the normal state your mind is usually in.